What is the Zakaut mortgage benefit?

 A Note on Mortgage Advisors

-Consider using an independent mortgage broker (yoetz mashkantaot bilti-tolaim - an unaffiliated mortgage advisor) rather than going directly to one bank.
-A good advisor will:
+Many olim use an independent mortgage broker (yoetz mashkantaot bilti-tolaim - an unaffiliated mortgage advisor) rather than going directly to one bank.
+An independent advisor can:

 - Compare offers across multiple banks